Home > Property > How To Evict a Tenant If Their Deposit Isn’t Protected

 The core aims of this legislation are to:

-• ensure tenants who comply with their tenancy agreements are entitled to a full refund of their deposit.
+• ensure tenants who comply with their tenancy agreements are able to recover their deposit.
 The aim was to prevent landlords from unjustly withholding tenants’ funds and money, with penalties of up to 3x the deposit value for non-compliance.

-• ensure landlords can use the deposits to address property damages or unpaid rent.
+• ensure landlords can make legitimate deductions from the deposits to address property damages or unpaid rent.

 • give access to a dispute resolution service to resolve any disagreements concerning the return of the deposit amount.